MagicDash91/Online-School-Website-Dashboard/README.md

-# Online-School-Website-Dashboard
+# Side-Navigation-Bar
-This is the example of Online School Dashboard Page
+How to Create the Side Navigation Bar Using HTML and CSS